What is Capital Budgeting?

-Discounting Cash Flow Criteria:
+Discounted Cash Flow Techniques

 Net Present Value (NPV)

-the future cash flows whether negative (expenses) or positive (revenues) are calculated using and appropriate discounting rate and added.
-From this sum, the initial outlay is deducted to find out the profit in present terms.
-If the figure is positive, the techniques show green signal to the project and vice versa.
-This figure is called net present value (NPV).
+In this technique or method, the present value of all the future cash flows, whether negative (expenses) or positive (revenues), are calculated using an appropriate discounting rate and added.
+The initial outlay is deducted from this sum to find out the profit in present terms.
+If the figure is positive, the techniques show a green signal to the project and vice versa.
+This figure is called the net present value (NPV).

-The Benefit to Cost Ratio
+The Benefit to Cost Ratio or Profitability Index (PI)

-Internal Rate of Return
+Internal Rate of Return (IRR)

-This method is also a well-known method of evaluation.
-This has a severe connection with the first method i.e. Net Present Value (NPV).
-In the NPV method, the discounting rate is assumed to have known to the evaluator.
-On the contrary, the rate of discounting is not known in this method of Internal Rate of Return (IRR).
-IRR is found out by equating the NPV equal to 0 with an unknown variable as the discounting rate.
-This discounting rate is found out using trial and error method or extrapolating and interpolating methods and it is known as Internal Rate of Return (IRR).
-For evaluation purpose, IRR is compared with the cost of capital of the organization.
-If the IRR is greater than a cost of capital, the project should be accepted and vice versa.
+This method has a severe connection with NPV.
+Under NPV, the discounting rate is assumed to have been known to the evaluator.
+On the contrary, the discount rate is not known in this method of (IRR).
+It is found by equating the NPV equal to 0 with an unknown variable as the discounting rate.
+This discounting rate is found using the extrapolating and interpolating methods, and it is known as the IRR.
+It is compared with the cost of capital.
+If the IRR is greater than the cost of capital, the project should be accepted and vice versa.

-Non-Discounting Cash Flow Criteria:
+Non-Discounted Cash Flow Techniques